Leonard Herzenberg: Career

 After school he was a postdoctoral fellow at the American Cancer Society, working in France at the Pasteur Institute.
 He returned to the United States in 1957 and worked for the National Institutes of Health as an officer in the Public Health Service department.
 He started working at Stanford in 1959.
 He eventually earned the title Professor of Genetics.

-In 1970 Herzenberg developed the fluorescence-activated cell sorter which revolutionized immunology and cancer biology, and is the basis for purification of adult stem cells.
+Herzenberg and his wife, Leonore Herzenberg, ran the Herzenberg Laboratory at Stanford together In 1970 they developed the fluorescence-activated cell sorter which revolutionized immunology and cancer biology, and is the basis for purification of adult stem cells.
+When receiving the Kyoto Prize for this work in 2006, Leonard Herzenberg's only regret was "I only wish it were possible to be shared with my wife and lifelong colleague, Leonore Herzenberg."

 During a sabbatical in the laboratory of Cesar Milstein between 1976 and 1977, Herzenberg coined the term hybridoma for hybrid cells that result from the fusion of B cells and myeloma cells.

 Personal life

-Herzenberg and his wife, Leonore Herzenberg, ran the Herzenberg Laboratory at Stanford together until his death.
-Their daughter, Jana Herzen, is a singer-songwriter and the founder of Motéma Music.
-He died on October 27, 2013, aged 81.
+The daughter of Len and Lee Herzenberg, Jana Herzen, is a singer-songwriter and the founder of Motéma Music.
+Len Herzenberg died on October 27, 2013, aged 81.